stolostron/rhacm-docs/manage_cluster/import_cli.md

 * You must have an Red Hat Advanced Cluster Management for Kubernetes hub that is deployed and cluster that you want to manage.

 * You need to install the Kubernetes CLI, `kubectl`.
-To install `kubectl`, see _Overview of kubectl_ in the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubectl/overview/).
+To install `kubectl`, see _Install and Set Up kubectl_ in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos).

   **Note:** Download the installation file for CLI tools from the console.